 - By Road – Mangalore is well connected by roads and highways.
-One can board buses from Bengaluru, Goa, Chennai, Karwar, Pune and Mysore.
+One can board buses from Bengaluru, Goa, Chennai, Karwar, Pune, and Mysore.

 Where to stay in Kadri Manjunath Temple-

 - The Kadri Manjunath Temple administration operated one guest house consisting of 21 single rooms and 3 double rooms which can be booked by the devotees.

 - A large number of Government offices also operate guest houses in the city which can be booked by contacting them.
 Mangalore is a coastal city and offers beautiful beaches.
 Hence, resorts are abundant here.

-Where to eat
+Where to eat in Kadri Manjunath Temple-

 - The Kadri Manjunath Temple provides Annadana to all devotees from 12:30 PM to 2 PM.

-- Several popular food joints are Hotel Narayana for Seafood, Hotel Guthu for authentic local cuisine and Chutneys for North Indian Vegetarian and Giri Manjas for Seafood.
+- Several popular food joints are Hotel Narayana for Seafood, Hotel Guthu for authentic local cuisine and Chutneys for North Indian Vegetarian and Giri Manja for Seafood.

 - Shri Sharavu Mahaganapathi Temple – The Temple dedicated to Lord Ganapathi dates back to 800 years and can be visited in the heart of the city.
 The Temple has been mentioned in several Puranas like the Sthalapurana.
 Sri Dashabhuja Mahaganapati, Sri Sharabeshwara, and Siddhi Lakshmi are the presiding deities of the Temple.

 - Kateel Durga Parameshwari Temple – The famous and sacred shrine dedicated to Sri Durga Parameshwari is situated in Kateel, 26 km from Mangalore.
 The Temple is located on the banks of the River Nandini.
 Several legends are associated with the Temple, which is mentioned in the Puranas themselves.
-Devotees can also perform Sevas like Annadanam, Vidyarambha, and Yakshagana in the Temple.

 - Thousand Pillars Jain Temple – The Temple is located at a distance of 37 km in Moodbidri.
 The presiding deity of the Jain Temple is Sri Chandranath Swamy.
 The Temple dates back to 1430 AD.
-A 2.5-metre high statue of Sri Chandranath Swamy is worshiped here.
-The style of architecture resembles Vijayanagara construction.
-The Temple has been constructed with 1000 pillars.
+A 2.5-meter high statue of Sri Chandranath Swamy is worshiped here.
+The style of architecture resembles the Vijayanagara construction.